Sally Hayden

 Sally Hayden is an Irish journalist and writer.
 A foreign correspondent, she has reported from Sudan, Ethiopia, Uganda and Rwanda.
 Her book My Fourth Time, We Drowned, a nonfiction account of irregular migration to Europe through Libya, was published in 2022 and awarded the Orwell Prize for Political Writing, the 2022 Michel Déon Prize, and the Overall Book of the Year at the 2022 Irish Book Awards.
+Her second book, This is Also a Love Story: Searching for Good in a Divided World, was published in 2026.

 Early life

 Hayden obtained a Bachelor of Civil Law degree from University College Dublin in 2012.
 Hayden also holds a master's degree in international relations from Trinity College Dublin.

 Career

 Hayden has written for the BBC, TIME, The Guardian, Newsweek, The Washington Post, Al Jazeera, CNN International, NBC News, Channel 4 News, The New York Times, Thomson Reuters Foundation News, Magnum Photos, The Irish Times, The Financial Times, The Daily Telegraph, RTÉ.
 In 2014, she was staff writer with VICE News.

 Recognition

 In 2020, Hayden was awarded the UCD Alumni Award in Law.
-She was named "Journalist of the Year" in 2023 by NewsBrands Ireland, "Foreign Coverage Journalist of the Year" in 2019 and 2023, and "Journalist of the Year" at the Irish Journalism Awards in 2025.
+She was named "Journalist of the Year" in 2023 at the Irish Journalism Awards, "Foreign Coverage Journalist of the Year" in 2019 and 2023, and "Journalist of the Year" at the Irish Journalism Awards in 2025.